tfullman/dia/README.md

 <!-- badges: end -->

-The `dia` package implements the Development Impacts Analysis (DIA) model described in Fullman et al. (in press) Ecosphere.
+The `dia` package implements the Development Impacts Analysis (DIA) model described in Fullman et al. (2021).
 The DIA quantifies potential impacts of future development while accounting for uncertainty in development location.
 This is done through simulation of development under different management scenarios with quantification of